These irresistible loaded baked potato bites are the perfect bite-size appetizer for your next party or game day!

 - Turn the broiler on.
 Sprinkle grated cheese evenly on the potato slices and broil for a minute or two, until cheese is melted and bubbly.

 - Let potatoes cool for 5-10 minutes on the baking sheet and remove to a serving platter with a spatula.
-They may stick a little, but should come off pretty easily.

 - Top with a dollop of sour cream, a little bacon and a sprinkle of green onions.